ags799/ags799.github.io/_posts/2020-07-05-setting-up-ultrawide.md

 you're probably going to end up with a less-than-ultra width resolution (maybe 3840 instead of the glorious 5120).
 It's not going to look good, and it really ruins the appeal of the monitor.

 The great news is that it's easy to work around that.
-Click the `Default for display` radio button if it's not already selected.
-Then hold the Option (⌥) key and click `Scaled`.
+Hold the Option (⌥) key and click the `Scaled` radio button.
 This should bring up exact resolution options:

 ![custom resolution controls on a Mac](/assets/images/option-mac-display.png)